BlueBrain/psp-validation/doc/source/tutorial.rst

 Tutorial
 ========

-`psp` command available after installing ``psp_validation``, is the main interface for running pair simulations and analyzing their output.
+`psp` command available after installing ``psp-validation``, is the main interface for running pair simulations and analyzing their output.

 Please refer to